-John Coffee “Jack” Hays (1817-1883) – Born in Little Cedar Lick, Tennessee on January 28, 1817, to Harmon and Elizabeth (Cage) Hays, he was one of several children.
-When Jack was just 15 years-old both of his parents died and the young man soon moved to Mississippi where he began an apprenticeship as a surveyor.
+John was born in Little Cedar Lick, Tennessee on January 28, 1817, to Harmon and Elizabeth (Cage) Hays.
+He was one of several children and when he was just 15 years-old both of his parents died and the young man soon moved to Mississippi where he began an apprenticeship as a surveyor.
 By 1836, he had moved west to Texas and joined the Texan army under General Thomas Rusk and was soon appointed as a member of a company of Texas Rangers, where he took part in several armed conflicts including the Indian and the Mexican-American wars.
-His bravery in these battles earned him the promotion to deputy and in 1840, he achieved the rank of captain.
+His bravery in these battles earned him the promotion to deputy, and in 1840, he achieved the rank of captain.

 During his reign as captain, Hays was responsible for improving the quality of recruitments and initiating tough training programs for the new Rangers, as well as initiating an “esprit de corps” within his command.
 Described as a man who looked very slender and looking far younger than his age, his manners were unassuming and he was a man of few words.
 Hays has often been given credit for giving the Rangers’ cohesion and discipline and became a rallying figure to his men.
 From those that he commanded, came a number of celebrated Ranger captains including William Alexander Anderson “Bigfoot” Wallace, Ben and Henry McCulloch, Samuel H. Walker, and Robert Addison “Ad” Gillespie.